Osteoarthritis

 Since there is no actual cure for osteoarthritis, there are a number of things your doctor may recommend.
 These may include the following:

-- A general increase in activity.
+- Increase activity.
 Go on walks, do some light stretching, etc.